Are you looking for accommodation for students?

 It’s easier to make friends.
 You’re surrounded by people your own age who are all in the same boat.

-• There are cleaners, as well.
+• There are cleaners available.

 CONS 👎